atreyasha/spp-explainability/docs/develop.md

 1. Interpretable neural architectures

     1.  **TODO** explore below frameworks (by preference) and find most feasible one

-    2. SoPA and rational recurrences

-        1.  first is a practical approach while second is highly theoretical

-        2.  provide interpretable architectures which need to be further explored

-        3.  both implementations have decent code quality -\> could be extended

-    3. State-regularized-RNNs
+    2. Rational recurences (RRNNs)

-        1.  practical and offers direct interpretability from architecture
+        1.  **TODO** read and consider writing to RRNN author on interpretability analyses

+        2.  good: code quality in PyTorch, succinct and short

+        3.  good: heavy mathematical background which could lend to more interesting mathematical analyses

+        4.  problematic: seemingly missing interpretability section in paper

+    3. State-regularized-RNNs (SR-RNNs)

+        1.  **TODO** read through again to form more concrete opinions

+        2.  good: very powerful and easily interpretable architecture with extensions to NLP and CV

-        2.  code is outdated and written in Theano, TensorFlow version likely to be out by end of year
+        3.  problematic: code is outdated and written in Theano, TensorFlow version likely to be out by end of year

-        3.  possible work: port state-regularized RNNs to PyTorch with CUDA headers

-        4.  final conversion to REs for interpretability
+        4.  possible extensions: port state-regularized RNNs to PyTorch with CUDA headers (might be simple since code-base is generally simple), final conversion to REs for interpretability, global explainability for natural language

+    4. Soft patterns (SoPa)

+        1.  good: practical new architecture which maps to RNN-CNN mix via WFSAs

+        2.  good: code quality in PyTorch, lengthy code

+        3.  problematic: global explainability might be a far shot, occlusion is still used for documents

+        4.  problematic: not clear how this could be linked to a final WFSA

+        5.  possible extensions: improve on larger data, learnable word embeddings, sub-word pre-processing to leverage morphology, increase generalization with wildcards, improve interpretability via in-built method instead of occlusion in document analysis setting

-    4.  **GIST:** liely higher performance due to direct inference and less costly
+    5.  **GIST:** likely higher performance due to direct inference and less costly

 2. Data sets

     1.  **TODO** search for popular NLU datasets which have existing RNN models as (almost) SOTAs

     2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing (eg. entailment)

 3. Clean-code and documentation

     1.  **TODO** write proposal and manuscript with key research questions which can be answered

     2.  start populating repository with hooks, data downloads, documentation and models